Uu Kodathara? Ulikki Padathara?: Plot

-Presently, the wedding arrangements of Visalakshi are in progress at the palace under the charge of Manoj.
-Rushi the bridegroom arrives with his family.
-Whereat, Bujji his maternal uncle is a duplicitous ploy to squat the palace to convert it into a hotel and nabs the documents.
-The following night, he has thumped by Narasimha Rayudu's soul and spooked.
-So, Rushi’s mother decides to cancel the nuptials when Manoj coaxes them and retrieves the documents.
-Despite this, Bujji gives a call to a Wizard who senses the existence of Narasimha Rayudu & Bhupati therein.
-According to Narasimha Rayudu's guidance, the Wizard captures the violent soul of Bhupati.
-In the interim, Rayudu learns about the love affair of Manoj & Jagadhamba when he invites his parents.
-Surprisingly, Manoj is the grandson of Seshayya that has sent by his mother Suguna to aid Rayudu.
+Visalakshi's wedding arrangements are in progress at the palace and are under Manoj's charge.
+Rushi, the bridegroom, arrives with his family.
+Bujji, his maternal uncle, is a duplicitous ploy to squat the palace to convert it into a hotel and nab the documents.
+The following night, Narasimha Rayudu's soul thumps & spooks him.
+Rushi's mother decides to cancel the nuptials when Manoj coaxes them and retrieves the documents.
+Despite this, Bujji calls a wizard who senses the existence of Narasimha Rayudu and Bhupati therein.
+According to Narasimha Rayudu's guidance, the wizard captures the violent soul of Bhupati.
+In the interim, Rayudu learns about Manoj's love affair with Jagadhamba when he invites his parents.
+Surprisingly, Manoj is the grandson of Seshayya, and he was sent by his mother, Suguna, to aid Rayudu.

-Forthwith, Manoj reveals to Jagadhamba that the wallop of Narasimha Rayudu’s soul on him & Bujji is part of his play to safeguard the palace.
-Anyhow, at once he is under dichotomy for words and doings of the wizard.
-Overhearing it, enraged Bujji knocks out Manoj, and assuming Wizard is also an impostor he breaks the bottle containing Bhupati’s soul.
-Now the unfettered spirit of Bhupati enters Rishi's body and creates mayhem.
-Hence, to impede him Narasimha Rayudu catches hold of Manoj’s body when a deadly battle erupts.
-Immediately, the Wizard rushes to Amurtha to solve the problem and avoid the imminent.
-Thus, Amurtha sacrifices her life to relieve Bhupati’s soul.
-At last, Manoj & Jagadhamba and Rushi & Visalakshi's marriages occur.
-Finally, the movie ends with Manoj viewing Narasimha Rayudu sitting on a chair and smoking a cigar, indicating that he would forever protect the Gandharva Mahal.
+Manoj reveals to Jagadhamba that the wallop of Narasimha Rayudu's soul on him and Bujji is part of his play to safeguard the palace.
+At once, he is under dichotomy for words and doings of the wizard.
+Overhearing it, enraged Bujji knocks out Manoj, and assuming the wizard is also an impostor, he breaks the bottle containing Bhupati's soul.
+The unfettered spirit of Bhupati enters Rishi's body and creates mayhem.
+To impede him, Narasimha Rayudu catches hold of Manoj's body when a deadly battle erupts.
+Immediately, the wizard rushes to Amurtha to solve the problem and avoid the imminent.
+Amurtha sacrifices her life to relieve Bhupati's soul.
+Manoj and Jagadhamba and Rushi and Visalakshi's marriages occur.
+Finally, the movie ends with Manoj viewing Narasimha Rayudu sitting on a chair and smoking a cigar, indicating that he will forever protect the Gandharva Mahal.